A 50-state Report Card

 SOURCES / ACKNOWLEDGMENTS

-We wish to express our deep appreciation to the Guttmacher Institute, the Kaiser Family Foundation, Movement Advancement Project, and other organizations working in this field for the research and reporting that made this report card possible.
+We wish to express our deep appreciation to the Guttmacher Institute, the KFF, Movement Advancement Project, and other organizations working in this field for the research and reporting that made this report card possible.